How to Convert Google Slides to PowerPoint Presentations on Export

 - PNG (a graphic file type)

-- SVC (a graphic file type)
+- SVG (a graphic file type)

-Let's look more closely at each export format.
+Let's look more closely at each export format:

 1. Export Google Slides to PowerPoint

-To export your Google Slide presentation as a PowerPoint file, click the Microsoft PowerPoint option on the Google Slides export submenu:
+To export your Google Slide presentation as a PowerPoint file, first click the Microsoft PowerPoint option on the Google Slides export submenu:

-Working with Converted Files in Chrome
+Working With Converted Files in Chrome

 You'll see three options: